-- 69. Early and consistent investments in access to essential social services and social inclusion can improve the prospects for work and well-being later in life and is fundamental to a strong social contract.
-Interventions during early childhood and adolescence can prevent subsequent limitations and support socio-economic mobility, while interventions in adulthood or older age can help individuals recover from past deprivations.
-But today, systems continue to take a fragmented approach.
-Limited focus on a life course and intergenerational approach, and inadequate access to training opportunities for older persons hampers their ability to continue working or find new employment. - 70.
-Quality inclusive education is key to preparing today's youth for high-skill jobs and is a major contributor to health and well-being, gender equality and climate mitigation.
-14 But against the pandemic's backdrop of lost learning, education today is in deep crisis.
-In low- and middle-income countries, the share of children living in "learning poverty"-unable to read and understand a simple statement about everyday life at age 10-could possibly reach 70%15 with children with disabilities and other marginalized groups suffering disproportionately.
-As highlighted at the 2022 Transforming Education Summit, ending the current crisis and making education fit to tackle the world's most pressing issues demands a sea-change in how governments and the international community approach and invest in education.
-Recent analysis shows that almost \$100 billion per annum is needed to allow countries to meet their national benchmarks for achieving SDG4.
-16 A forthcoming Policy Brief on Transforming Education will elaborate on this challenge as an input to the Summit of the Future preparations.
-The crisis in education, however, is a ticking time-bomb.
-Urgent and focussed action now will reap benefits for generations to come.
+- 69. Early and consistent investments in access to essential social services and social inclusion can improve the prospects for work and well-being later in life and are fundamental to a strong social contract.
+Interventions during early childhood and adolescence can prevent subsequent limitations and support socioeconomic mobility, while interventions in adulthood or older age can help individuals recover from past deprivations.
+However, systems today continue to take a fragmented approach.
+The limited focus on a life-course and intergenerational approach and inadequate access to training opportunities for older persons hamper their ability to continue working or find new employment. - 70.
+Quality inclusive education is key to preparing today's young people for high-skill jobs and is a major contributor to health and well-being, gender equality and climate mitigation.
+14 However, against the backdrop of pandemic-related lost learning, education today is in deep crisis.
+In low- and middle-income countries, the share of children living in "learning poverty" unable to read and understand a simple statement about everyday life at age 10 - could possibly reach 70 per cent, 15 with children with disabilities and other marginalized groups suffering disproportionately.
+As highlighted at the 2022 Transforming Education Summit, ending the current crisis and making education fit to tackle the world's most pressing issues demands a seachange in how Governments and the international community approach and invest in education.
+Recent analysis shows that almost \$100 billion per year is needed to allow countries to meet their national benchmarks for achieving Goal 4.
+A forthcoming policy brief on transforming education will elaborate on this challenge as an input to the preparations for the Summit of the Future.
+The crisis in education, however, is a ticking time bomb.
+Urgent and focused action now will reap benefits for generations to come.